The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 The software of The GeoStack Project is released under the [European Union Public License (EUPL), Version 1.2](https://joinup.ec.europa.eu/sites/default/files/custom-page/attachment/2020-03/EUPL-1.2%20EN.txt).
   - More information on the EUPL can be found in the FAQ on [EUPL.eu](https://eupl.eu/), in the [EUPL pre-amble text (PDF)](https://ec.europa.eu/idabc/servlets/Doca59b.pdf?id=30149) and on [this EUPL wikipage on Wikipedia](https://en.wikipedia.org/wiki/European_Union_Public_Licence).

-The content of The GeoStack Project is released under the [Creative Commmons Attribution License (CC-BY), Version 4.0](https://creativecommons.org/licenses/by/4.0/).
+The content of The GeoStack Project is released under the [Creative Commmons Attribution License (CC BY), Version 4.0](https://creativecommons.org/licenses/by/4.0/).
   - Read the full legal license [here](https://creativecommons.org/licenses/by/4.0/legalcode).

 **Terms of Service**